automata-network/docs/docs/mev/solutions/mev-minimization-prevention.md

 1. Ordered transactions from Automata’s Conveyor which is free from transaction reordering and other front-running transactions
 2. Other unordered transactions (which include front-running etc) that may negatively impact their users

-### Okay.
-But why should users trust Conveyor?
+### Why should users trust Conveyor?

-And we hear you.
-Let us break it down.

 Automata’s Conveyor runs on a decentralized compute plane backed by many Geode instances.
 Each Geode instance can be attested so anyone can publicly verify that the Geode is running on a system with genuine hardware (i.e., CPU) and that the Geode application code matches the version that is open-sourced and audited.
 This provides a strong guarantee that:

 * The Geode code is untampered with
 * The Geode data is inaccessible to even Geode providers (In which case they cannot act on said data to front-run transactions)

 Importantly, Automata’s Conveyor is a chain-agnostic solution to the MEV issue, and works seamlessly on various platforms — zero modifications needed.
-Watch our demo to see it in action.
+Here’s a [demo](https://ata.network/demo-fp) on how trading pairs on Uniswap can be protected.

 ### An industry-first: Oblivious RAM